 3) Smoking Can Cause Wrinkles

-One Japanese study found smoking cigarettes is actually three times more harmful for developing wrinkles than two hours of exposure to sunlight.
+One Japanese study found smoking cigarettes is actually three times more harmful to developing wrinkles than two hours of exposure to sunlight.

 4) Coffee Can Cause Wrinkles